MarkBind/markbind/docs/userGuide/syntax/footnotes.md

 **Inline footnotes:**
-Here is an inline note.^[Inlines notes are easier to write, since you don't have to pick an identifier and move down to type the note.]
+Here is an inline note.^[Inline notes are easier to write, since you don't have to pick an identifier and move down to type the note.]